won5830/BIOS270-AU25/Project2/Project2.md

 Document how your computational environment will be set up.

 - **Coding environment**
-  - Local machine?
-HPC?
-Jupyter notebook? code-server?
+  - Local machine

 - **Dependencies**
-  - Key packages, libraries, or tools required for your analysis.
+  - Flowkiy, Pytorch, Numpy and etc.

 - **Reproducibility**
   - How will you ensure others can rerun your analysis?
-    - Version control
+    - Version control with environment.yaml
-    - Requirements file / environment.yml
-    - Containerization

 ### 4. Pipeline